vvyn/6360-graph4med/README.md

 ## Example Queries
+(NeoDash dashboard figures can found in the `NeoDash-images` folder)

 <em> Ex.
 1: After populating the model with data, a visualizaton of the Patient- IN_PROJECT relationship can be queried <em>
 ![image](https://github.com/user-attachments/assets/4671c77a-7883-4076-b09b-f4b90c76109e)